zachsnoek/expanding-toc/README.md

-# Bible Project Expanding Table of Contents Clone
+# Expanding Table of Contents Component

 [BibleProject](https://bibleproject.com/) had a neat expanding table of contents (ToC) widget shown on their blog posts.
 This repo contains a simple clone and some examples I built in 2021.